 Step 7 – Match Finances to Your Plan

 Finances are among the top reasons people quit prepping.
 Start with getting a handle on your finances.
-This is not intended as financial advice, only considerations to enable extended endeavors.
+This is not financial advice, just ideas to consider.

 Track your spending.
 You must know where your money is going to make wise decisions about prepper purchases.
 Keep receipts for cash purchases for one month.
 At the end of the month, group your spending into categories such as food, utilities, transportation, entertainment, etc.

 Do some forecasting.
 Now that you can see where your funds are going, it’s decision time.
 Create a budget and forecast where you want discretionary money to go.
 If you want to spend money on projects and supplies, you’ll need adequate finances.
-This means making more money or spending less on other items or events.
+This means making more money or spending less in other areas.

 Is your family’s safety worth a few hours overtime?
 A part time job?
 Fewer meals out?
 Spending less on a vacation?
-Wise decisions include the opinions of those who you respect and care about.
+Wise decisions include the opinions of others in your family.
 The answers will differ for everyone.

 Pay down debt.
-If you have debt, you have less options.
-Your instinct may be to take out another loan or spend more on a credit card.
-Do the exact opposite.
+More debt means fewer options.
+Your instinct may be to take out another loan or use a credit card.
+Do the opposite.
 Rather than taking on more debt, pay debt off.
-Once more of your money is available, you’ll have more options, and options are strength.
+Once more of your money is available, you’ll have more options, and options are good.

 Next Steps and Strategies